dan1ellec/Project-2/README.md

 - Pie chart -  This compares the yes and no votes for the Marriage Postal Survey in Australia
 - Bubble chart - A state can be selected from the drop down menu.
 The chart reflects for each electorate within that state the % of labor votes (x-axis) where the colour is indicative of the succesful party and the % of higher education completed (y-axis).
 The size of the bubbles reflects the % of yes votes for the Marriage Postal Survey.
 - Bar chart - A state can be selected from the drop down menu.
 The chart reflects the age demographics (classified in age bins) of the respondents within each electorate.
 - Map - The map shoes the percentage of yes votes for each electorate based on colour coding.
-An electorate can be selected which shows a label with details on the electorate, elected party, % of yes votes and participation rate 	in XXX.
+An electorate can be selected which shows a label with details on the electorate, elected party, % of yes votes and participation rate the Marriage Postal Survey.

 ## Observations